 Already, the building blocks for those next steps are being laid.
 We’re especially thankful to the generous donors, including the Worcester County Horticultural Society’s Board of Trustees, who have already stepped forward to make significant investments in these projects, such as the C. Jean & Myles McDonough Charitable Foundation, the George I. Alden Trust, the Manton Foundation, the Arthur and Martha Pappas Foundation, and the Fuller Foundation.

 Could the founders of the Worcester County Horticultural Society, which oversees Tower Hill, have imagined that this many people would be excited about plants?
-You may be surprised to discover their goals, 175 years ago, weren’t much different than ours today: The joy and benefits of gardens, flowers, trees, and all plants should be available to everyone and is necessary to create balance in an otherwise busy and sometimes stressful world.
+You may be surprised to discover their goals, 175 years ago, weren’t much different than ours today: The joy and benefits of gardens, flowers, trees, and all plants should be available to everyone and are necessary to create balance in an otherwise busy and sometimes stressful world.
 We think they’d be delighted that tens of thousands of people each year were being inspired by plants on a little hill outside Worcester that looks out toward Wachusett Mountain.
-We’re honored to continue that legacy of excellence and that you, our visitors, members, volunteers, and donors, make space for Tower Hill in your lives, and for your support and patience as we take on these growing pains and opportunities.
+We’re honored to continue that legacy of excellence and that you, our visitors, members, volunteers, and donors, make space for Tower Hill in your lives.
+And we thank you for your support and patience as we take on these growing pains and open new opportunities.